dharshqa/plotly/README.md

 Clone the repo: git@github.com:dharshqa/plotly.git

-Run on terminal: npm ci / npm install
+Run on terminal: npm install

 ## How to run?